AI Use Cases/Law Firms

 3

-Step 3: The draft is automatically routed to the assigned paralegal or marketing coordinator in a review interface, where they verify tone, accuracy, and compliance with firm standards in under two minutes.
+Step 3: The draft is automatically routed to the assigned paralegal or marketing coordinator in a review interface, where they verify tone, accuracy, and compliance with firm standards before anything ships.

 4